gpeterson78/snand.org/README.md

 [sudo] chmod +x ./snandup.sh
 [sudo] ./snandup.sh
 ```
-upon execution, this script will look for and create any missing .env files, then looks for and launches any docker compose project within the directory.  this can also act as a restart script.
+upon execution, this script will look for and create any missing .env files, then looks for and launches any docker compose project within the directory.

 ### support
 If you encounter any issues or have questions regarding the setup and configuration of any project contained in this repository, go ask dad.  but seriously, this comes with none and will most likely break something.